-Piracy Reports 2015 - Latest reports of attacks or suspicious incidents from around the world.
+Piracy & Security Incident Reports 2015 - Latest reports of attacks or suspicious incidents from around the world.

-Please note that whilst these pages are grouped under "Piracy", they in fact relate to yacht security (in some cases piracy) and include reports on security incidents against yachts and cruisers since 2000, suggestions on basic precautions and security related reports.
+While these pages are grouped under "Piracy & Security", they mainly relate to yacht security (in some cases piracy) and include reports on security incidents against yachts and cruisers since 2000, suggestions on basic precautions and security related reports.

 Use the above buttons to review the past years of worldwide security incident reports from cruisers.
 This is not intended to be an all encompassing list of all crimes against yachts in the World, however, may be an indication of your relative safety in a particular country and need for extra precautions.